Corbin Burnes: Professional career

+Milwaukee Brewers

+Minor leagues

 Burnes made his professional debut with the Arizona League Brewers and was later promoted to the Wisconsin Timber Rattlers.
 In 35 2/3 innings pitched between Arizona and Wisconsin, Burnes posted a 3–0 record with a 2.02 ERA.
 He started the 2017 season with the Carolina Mudcats and was later promoted to the Biloxi Shuckers after recording a 1.05 ERA after ten starts.
 Burnes finished 2017 with a combined 8–3 record and 1.67 ERA between both teams.
 The Brewers named him their minor league pitcher of the year after the season.

-2018

 MLB.com ranked Burnes as Milwaukee's second-best prospect going into the 2018 season.
 He began the season with the Colorado Springs Sky Sox.

+2018–2020

-Burnes was called up to the majors for the first time on July 8, 2018, and made his major league debut on July 10, 2018, pitching two scoreless innings, striking out one, and recording his first major league save.
-In the NLDS against the Colorado Rockies, he pitched four scoreless innings in relief across two appearances, earning the win in the clinching 6–0 Game 3 victory.
-He got the last six outs of NLCS game six win against the Dodgers.
+The Brewers promoted Burnes to the majors for the first time on July 8, 2018.
+He made his major league debut on July 10, pitching two scoreless innings, striking out one, and recording his first major league save.
+In the 2018 NLDS against the Colorado Rockies, he pitched four scoreless innings in relief across two appearances, earning the win in the clinching 6–0 Game 3 victory.
+In the 2018 NLCS, Burnes got the last six outs of their game six win against the Dodgers.

-2019

-To start 2019, it was announced that Burnes would begin the year in the starting rotation.
+To start 2019, Burnes began the year in the starting rotation.
 However, he struggled in that role, allowing 11 home runs across his first 3 starts.
 It was announced he would move back to the bullpen.
 He continued to struggle in the bullpen, compiling a 9.00 ERA through 26 appearances.
 He was placed on the injured list on July 15 with shoulder discomfort.
 He finished the season with a 1–5 record and an 8.82 ERA in 49 innings.

-2020

 In the shortened 2020 season, Burnes pitched to a 4–1 record and recorded an ERA of 2.11 while striking out 88 batters in 59 2/3 innings.
-He finished 6th in the NL Cy Young voting that year.
+He finished 6th in the NL Cy Young voting.